 The Wahine Classic will be held August 13-14, 2022 in Carolina Beach, NC.
 We’re hoping that this year will be our biggest and most successful women’s surfing event yet.
 There has never been a better time to celebrate women’s surfing and we hope you’ll join us.

-This is the 8th year for the Wahine Classic and we’re excited to gather professional and amateur female surfers from all over the country (and globe) to participate in this fun, 2-day event.
+This is the 12th Wahine Classic and we’re excited to gather professional and amateur female surfers from all over the country (and globe) to participate in this fun, 2-day event.

-Every year for one weekend the boys take a back seat and the girls step up to “make some waves” at the Wrightsville Beach Wahine Classic.
+Every year for one weekend the boys take a back seat and the girls step up to “make some waves” at the Wahine Classic.

-The annual Wahine Classic held August 15-16, 2020, is open to all experience levels of surfer girls from the newbies to amateurs, or professionals from all over the world.
+The annual Wahine Classic will be held August 13-14, 2022, is open to all experience levels of surfer girls from the newbies to amateurs, or professionals from all over the world.

 While there are numerous surf contests for boys or both boys and girls, there are only a few surf competitions on the East Coast just for the ladies.
-The Wahine Classic at Wrightsville Beach has been recognized as one of the majors along with Jacksonville, Florida, Folly Beach, and Virginia Beach.
+The Wahine Classic has been recognized as one of the majors along with Jacksonville, Florida, Folly Beach, and Virginia Beach.

 Spectators are welcome to watch the event.